tristanqtn/DevOps-Haven/README.md

 # USER API

 It is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).
 This application always the USER to perform CRUD operations.

+The source code of the application is available at [Source Code](./userapi/src/)

 ## Installation